Skip to main content

 Just Got a Tesla?
 Here’s Your Home Charging Action Plan

 You’ve just taken delivery of your Tesla.
 The acceleration is addictive.
-The tech is incredible.
+The tech is impressive.
 The running costs are... well, they depend entirely on what you do in the next few weeks.

 Right now, you’re probably charging at Superchargers, borrowing a friend’s charger, or trickling power through a 3-pin plug at home.
 All of those work.
 None of them are optimal.